 Marker fought in the French Resistance and supposedly with the American armed forces during the second world war.
 He emerged from the Parisian Left Bank intellectual climate, coming under the influence of two postwar figures, André Malraux and André Bazin, working with the latter on the theatre section of the magazine Travail et Culture, then under the aegis of the French Communist party.

-La Jetée – English version with added soundtrack effects, 1962 By Chris Marker.
+La Jetée – French version with English subtitles (click cc), 1962 By Chris Marker.
 Found on Criterion DvD/BluRay (http://adf.ly/9jQSz).
-For French original, see below.
+For English dubbed version, see below.

 La Jetée is Chris Marker’s (Christian François Bouche-Villeneuve) 1962 French science fiction photo-novel film (The Jetty or The Pier).
 Constructed almost entirely from still photos, it tells the story of a post-nuclear war experiment in time travel, where a man is obsessed with an image from his past.
 The film was loosely remade in 1995 by Terry Gilliam in Twelve Monkeys.
 La Jetée runs for 28 minutes and is in black and white.